 There are many ways you could make your own salicylic acid peels, but for those who want to do this on the cheap, there’s one formula that will do the trick and have your face peeling and feeling better than ever-without having your wallet peeled and emptied in the process.

 Of course if you don’t want to make your own salicylic acid chemical peels you can easily purchase a 30ml bottle of salicylic acid solution for around $20.
+And if you decide against the DIY option in the end, there’s always plenty of alternatives to explore, maybe at a Palms Wellington Plastic Surgery clinic or other trusted ones, to help figure out the best procedures that can benefit your skin.

 What’s a Salicylic Acid Peel?